TomasHubelbauer/is4a-leaderboard/README.md

 ### Display the duration between milestones in a human-friendly relative format

 E.g.: *2 weeks* after a milestone which was reached two weeks after the one below it.

+### Split the position column into two

+Either hardcode that or be a bit smarter about it and dynamically calculate position and star column splits based on the number of elements in each.

+### Add rules atop Milestones and Contenders headings